Calendar of saints: History

 The Tridentine Missal has common formulæ for Masses of Martyrs, Confessors who were bishops, Doctors of the Church, Confessors who were not Bishops, Abbots, Virgins, Non-Virgins, Dedication of Churches, and Feast Days of the Blessed Virgin Mary.
 Pope Pius XII added a common formula for Popes.
 The 1962 Roman Missal of Pope John XXIII omitted the common of Apostles, assigning a proper Mass to every feast day of an Apostle.
 The present Roman Missal has common formulas for the Dedication of Churches, the Blessed Virgin Mary, Martyrs (with special formulas for missionary martyrs and virgin martyrs), pastors (subdivided into bishops, generic pastors, founders of churches, and missionaries), Doctors of the Church, Virgins, and (generic) Saints (with special formulas for abbots, monks, nuns, religious, those noted for works of mercy, educators, and [generically] women saints).

 This calendar system, when combined with major church festivals and movable and immovable feasts, constructs a very human and personalised yet often localized way of organizing the year and identifying dates.
 Some Christians continue the tradition of dating by saints' days: their works may appear "dated" as "The Feast of Saint Martin".
-Poets such as John Keats commemorate the importance of The Eve of Saint Agnes.

 As different Christian jurisdictions parted ways theologically, differing lists of saints began to develop.
 This happened because the same individual may be considered differently by one church; in extreme examples, one church's saint may be another church's heretic, as in the cases of Nestorius, Pope Dioscorus I of Alexandria, or Archbishop Flavian of Constantinople.

 Ranking of feast days

 In the Catholic Church feast days are ranked in accordance with their importance.
 In the post-Vatican II form of the Roman Rite, feast days are ranked (in descending order of importance) as solemnities, feasts or memorials (obligatory or optional).
 Pope John XXIII's 1960 Code of Rubrics, whose use remains authorized by the motu proprio Summorum Pontificum, divides liturgical days into I, II, III, and IV class days.
 Those who use even earlier forms of the Roman Rite rank feast days as doubles (of three or four kinds), Semidoubles, and Simples.
 See Ranking of liturgical days in the Roman Rite.

 In the Eastern Orthodox Church the ranking of feasts varies from church to church.
 In the Russian Orthodox Church they are: Great Feasts, middle, and minor feasts.
-Each portion of such feasts may also be called feasts as follows: All-Night Vigils, Polyeleos, Great Doxology, Sextuple ("sixfold", having six stichera at Vespers and six troparia at the Canon of Matins).
+Each portion of such feasts may also be called feasts as follows: All-night vigils, Polyeleos, Great Doxology, Sextuple ("sixfold", having six stichera at Vespers and six troparia at the Canon of Matins).
 There are also distinctions between Simple feasts and double (i.e., two simple feasts celebrated together).
 In Double Feasts, the order of hymns and readings for each feast are rigidly instructed in Typikon, the liturgy book.

 The Lutheran Churches celebrate Festivals, Lesser Festivals, Days of Devotion, and Commemorations.

 In the Church of England, mother Church of the Anglican Communion, there are Principal Feasts and Principal Holy Days, Festivals, Lesser Festivals, and Commemorations.